machinezone/IXWebSocket/README.md

 If your company or project is using this library, feel free to open an issue or PR to amend this list.

 - [Machine Zone](https://www.mz.com)
-- [dis-light](https://gitlab.com/HCInk/dis-light), a discord library with a node frontend.
+- [Tokio](https://gitlab.com/HCInk/tokio), a discord library focused on audio playback with node bindings.
 - [libDiscordBot](https://github.com/tostc/libDiscordBot/tree/master), a work in progress discord library
 - [gwebsocket](https://github.com/norrbotten/gwebsocket), a websocket (lua) module for Garry's Mod
 - [DisCPP](https://github.com/DisCPP/DisCPP), a simple but feature rich Discord API wrapper